-Consistent with the BC Jobs Plan, international enrolment has more than doubled at Douglas College in recent years and now stands at over 1,800 FTEs for the fiscal year, with students coming from 90 different countries.
+Consistent with the BC Jobs Plan, international enrolment has more than doubled at Douglas College in recent years with students coming from 90 different countries.
 As Douglas continues to increase international enrolments, the College will be considering questions of optimal size and appropriate proportions of international students.
+In addition, the College has developed tools to predict international student demand and manage enrolments.

-Although international enrolments have grown at a compound annual growth rate of greater than 10% over the past several years, the College maintains high recruiting standards ensuring that the international students who come to the College have the skills to succeed in their program of studies.
+Although international enrolments have grown at a compound annual growth rate of greater than 15% over the past several years, the College maintains high recruiting standards ensuring that the international students who come to the College have the skills to succeed in their program of studies.
 Indeed, Douglas' international students exhibit approximately the same pass rate and grade point averages as their domestic counterparts.